Howe duality over finite fields I: The two stable ranges: An Explicit Composition Computation

 only depends on $\epsilon_q (c)$, we have $K (-t/4) = K(-t)$.
 We can therefore simplify \rref{FinalConstantsAppAgree} to

-Next, the signs, i.e. the factors $(-1)^{n(\ell+1)} disc(B)$ in each $K$ factor will cancel, since both the left and right hand side have and odd number of $K$ factors.
-Further, collect the powers of $q$, both sides have a factor of $q^{3n/2}$, which we may factor out.
+Next, the signs, i.e. the factors $(-1)^{n(\ell+1)} \text{disc}(B)$ in each $K$ factor will cancel, since both the left and right hand side have and odd number of $K$ factors.
+Further, collecting factors, both sides have a factor of $q^n(-q)^{n/2}$, which we may factor out.
 This reduces the claim to

 Dividing both sides by $\epsilon_q (-1)^{n/2}$ and collecting terms gives

 which holds, since $\epsilon_q (-(t-1)) = \epsilon_q(-1/(t-1))$.